pandey-ankit/helidon-oci-devops/os-support/os-support.md

 ## Task 1: Modify the Helidon application for Object Storage integration

+1. Verify that **oci.bucket.name** is configured properly in **~/oci-mp/server/src/main/resources/META-INF/microprofile-config.properties** which should have already been set in step 5 of Lab 2/Task 3.

 1. In **Code Editor**, click the file name **`pom.xml`** under *~/oci-mp/server/* to open it and add the **Object Storage OCI SDK** dependency inside the **dependencies** clause as shown below.
     ```bash
     <copy><dependency>